Biological-Microsystems-Laboratory/3d-printed-oxygen-control-insert/publishing/response-to-reviewers.md

 Is sterilization an issue for this device, considering it will be in close contact with biological components?

 * **Authors' rebuttal:**
-Sterilization was preformed by spraying the device with 70% ethonal and leaving it in a biosaftey hood with UV lights overnight.
+Sterilization was preformed by spraying the device with 70% ethanol and leaving it in a biosaftey hood with UV lights overnight.
 We did not observe any contamination.
 This information was added to the manuscript.
 See lines 131, and 141.